Paalam Report 2015-2016

 Paalam members have also identified the areas of priority in relation to their villages and the themes for village micro projects which Paalam would like to start initiating once this training period is completed in September.
 It is envisaged that this next micro project implementation phase will combine the energy and creativity of youth, expertise from Auroville/elsewhere and funds from government schemes under the supervision of Auroville Village Action Group who will also liaise with local panchayat and local government as needed to develop projects in the areas of 1) sanitation 2) water and soil conservation 3) waste management 4) security, especially women’s 5) Alcoholism and 6) Sports development.
 See table one in the appendix for full list.

 The Paalam training program held on Sundays was slightly delayed and dates were re arranged because:

-Elections – many of the youth were involved in election work so were not available on Sundays for a month prior to the elections
+Elections – many of the youths were involved in election work so were not available on Sundays for a month prior to the elections

 - Half the group choose to take part in the stewardship for new emergence leadership program so were not available for certain dates that were then re-arranged.

-- The Bio regional sports was organised in June for a series of 4 Sundays, Paalam members were very active and were therefore were not available for the month of June.
+- The Bioregional sports was organised in June for a series of 4 Sundays, Paalam members were very active and were therefore not available for the month of June.
 See short report in the Appendix

 1) the reduction of the panchayat electricity bill by 50%, due to solar street lights, the bill had previously run in laks of rupees each month.

-2) a successful implementation of a waste management system to 6000 household that employs 26 women and the particular lessons learned was how to mobilise the people to pay a monthly fee, the methods of separation and sale of the waste.
+2) a successful implementation of a waste management system to 6000 household that employs 26 women and the particular lessons learned were how to mobilise people to pay a monthly fee, the methods of separation and sale of the waste.